golang-leipzig/golang-leipzig.github.io/content/posts/meetup-45-invitation.md

 > significant problem when testing concurrent code.
 Timestone presents a
 > simple, yet versatile solution.

-Join us for an insightful eventing on one of the pillars of software reliabilty and learn about how you can improve your Go projects.
+Join us for an insightful evening on one of the pillars of software reliability and learn about how you can improve your Go projects.

 ### Schedule